Trams in Zagreb: History

 The first electric tram track was opened on 18 August 1910.
-The horse-drawn trams were kept for another year until a tram electric network was finished, after which they were moved to Velika Gorica where they remained in use until 1937.
-The gauge was 1000 mm, and the network voltage was at first 550 V, but was later changed to 600 V. The belgian company Compagnie Mutuelle de Tramways was commissioned to maintain and invest in the tram infrastructure.
+The gauge was kept to 1000 mm and the network voltage was 550 V at first, but later changed to 600 V. The horse-drawn trams were kept for another year until a tram electric network was finished, after which they were moved to Velika Gorica where they remained in use until 1937.
+28 electric T-50 trams replaced the old fleet, produced by Ganz in Hungary.
+In 1911, an additional 7 T-70 trams were delivered, featuring a stronger engine and better brakes.
+The Belgian company Compagnie Mutuelle de Tramways was commissioned to maintain and invest in the tram infrastructure.
 In 1916, because of a lack of investment caused by the World War I, the service worsened, prompting the City Savings Bank to buy the majority of the shares of Zagreb Electric Tram, the transit authority in Zagreb, placing it in the hands of the city.
-In 1923, the first tram changed its colour from yellow, orange and red to the signature blue, which would later become the default colour for public transport in the city.
+The first trams built in Zagreb by ZET were the M-22 trams, designed by Dragutin Mandl.
+These trams entered production in 1922 and featured a wooden frame, characterized by a strong construction and a powerful engine.
+In 1923, the trams changed their colour from yellow, orange and red to the signature blue, which would later become the default for public transport in the city.
+Soon in 1924, the M-24 started production, an upgraded version with a steel frame.
+In the 40s and 50s, they were converted from double-end to single-end, and were put out of service in 1977, replaced by the Tatra T4YU trams.
 Trams used to drive on the left side of the road until 1926, when traffic was reorganised and driving switched to the right side.
 The tram depot on Savska Street was in use until 1936, when a new and bigger tram depot was built more westward in Ljubljanica.